Bernard-Yang/Bernard-Yang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a final-year Ph.D student at The University of Manchester, supervised by [Prof. Chenghua Lin](https://chenghua-lin.github.io/).
-My research area mainly focus on Natural Language Processing, especially the Natural Language Generation, including Dialogue generation and evaluation, Table understanding and LLM.
+My research area mainly focus on Natural Language Processing, especially the Natural Language Generation, including Dialogue generation and evaluation, (Multimodal) Table understanding and reasoning, LLM and MLLM.

+📢  **<font color=red>I am currently on the job market and expect to graduate in Dec 2025.
+I am open to opportunities in both academic and industrial positions.
+Please feel free to contact me if you have suitable openings!</font>**

 Academic Service:

+Area Chair: ARR - July 2025.

-Program Committee: INLG.
+Program Committee: INLG, AAAI.

 Conference Reviewer: ACL, EACL, EMNLP, INLG.